jnozzi/cocoadev.com/markdown/ShouldClassClusterPlaceholderBeASubClass.md

 If I'm way off, please respond and set me straight.
 This is just my .02

--- General/EliotSimcoe
+-- EliotSimcoe

 The same logic applies to including instance variables in the public superclass.
 One would need to see an actual instance to say "don't put instance variables in the superclass", but I would tend that way unless there was a good reason.
-Again, .02 :) -- General/KritTer
+Again, .02 :) -- KritTer

 ----

 It's definitely a good idea to separate responsibilities by having an intermediate placeholder class, just for good design.
-It's not much work, but it simplifies things. --General/TheoHultberg
+It's not much work, but it simplifies things. --TheoHultberg